apache/nuttx/boards/arm/tiva/tm4c123g-launchpad/README.txt

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. By default, this configuration uses the CodeSourcery toolchain for Windows and builds under Cygwin (or probably MSYS).
+    2. By default, this configuration uses the ARM EABI toolchain for Windows and builds under Cygwin (or probably MSYS).
 That can easily be reconfigured, of course.